 The multiplayer starts with everyone in these bubbles and then it spits you into random matches.
 The game loads and then both sides just flail their arms at each other.
 There seems to be some skill involved with learning various fist layouts, but some just felt useless.
 Why would I spend time throwing a fist for a laser to shoot when the other player can just punch me.
 The uneven player count matches (1v1v1) didn't make much sense as one player was always to the side since the foot movement is so damn awkward.
 They honestly should just have players use an analog stick to move as the side motions were distracting.
 Other than that it looks like a chaotic and wild battle that doesn't have enough strategy or order.
 When you do get matches where both players are carefully striking it becomes too slow.

 The punching made sense, but I can see some having issues with the orientation of where the sticks are.
 The cast of fighters is colorful, but I only found the generic ones to be useful and maybe the genetics type guy.
 The super power move was interesting as you work on a meter throughout the match and then can unleash swift strikes.
-That aside, I found the game to be rather stupid and I didn't enjoy playing it.
+That aside, I found the game to be rather simplistic and I didn't enjoy playing it.
 There might be some more value with the single player aspects, but they would have been better off working on a traditional fighting game or one of their premiere franchises.
-This just comes across as a silly gimmick and I thought it was boring and shallow, all to their own though.
+This just comes across as a silly gimmick and I thought it was rather boring with elements of it being shallow, all to their own though.
 I'm not going to entirely judge it though as this was just a multiplayer test and maybe the single player content or rest of the multiplayer is amazing, but this doesn't feel like a full price game from what I saw.

 Read our Minecraft Nintendo Switch Review